Should We Still Organize Corporate Hackathons in the AI Era?

 Key Takeaways

-1. Yes, run more hackathons - not fewer.
-AI's rapid evolution and horizontal impact across all business functions creates an imperative for more frequent, focused innovation events.
+Run more hackathons, not fewer.
+AI's rapid evolution and horizontal impact across every business function creates an imperative for more frequent, focused innovation events.

-2. Shift from annual to quarterly cadence.
-Organizations running annual hackathons miss critical windows to explore emerging AI capabilities.
+Shift from annual to quarterly cadence.
+Organisations running annual hackathons miss critical windows to explore emerging AI capabilities.

-4. Engage everyone, not just technologists.
-AI insights are distributed across your entire organization - hackathons surface them.
+Engage everyone, not just technologists.
+AI insights are distributed across your entire organisation — hackathons surface them.

-5. Connect hackathons to product pipelines.
-Without a clear path from winning idea to production, hackathons become innovation theater.
+Connect hackathons to product pipelines.
+Without a clear path from winning idea to production, hackathons become innovation theatre.

 The Short Answer: Yes — But Differently

-The rapid emergence of AI capabilities has created a strategic imperative: organizations must continuously explore how these technologies reshape their processes, products, and business models.
-And they must do this together - across functions, levels, and expertise areas.
+In 2026, the case for running corporate hackathons is stronger than ever — and fundamentally different from the format that worked five years ago.
+The rapid emergence of AI capabilities has created a strategic imperative: organisations must continuously explore how these technologies reshape their processes, products, and business models.
+And they must do this together — across functions, levels, and expertise areas — not by delegating innovation to a central team.
 The corporate hackathon format, properly adapted for the AI era, is uniquely suited to this challenge.

-AI is not just a technology trend to monitor - it's a fundamental shift requiring organizations to ideate, evaluate, and build with everyone, not just the technology teams.
+AI is not just a technology trend to monitor — it's a fundamental shift requiring organisations to ideate, evaluate, and build with everyone, not just the technology teams.

 Why Corporate Hackathon Frequency Matters Now